Last modified on December 2020

 Drinking water infused with mint for a few hours with honey is a great way to detox and also helps soothe an inflamed stomach.
 The same is true for cinnamon powder mixed with water and honey.
 These are some of the best foods to eat during loose motion.

-– Although Indian food can be spicy and flavorful, there are plenty of bland foods that are not only easy and light on an irritated stomach, but also taste delicious and are the perfect solution for how to stop loose motions at home.
+– Although Indian food can be spicy and flavorful, there are plenty of bland foods that are not only easy and light on an irritated stomach, but also taste delicious and are the perfect solution for stopping loose motion at home.

 – Indian foods like idli, idiyappam, curd rice and kanji are power-packed with nutrition and are considered very safe foods for loose motion and for people suffering from diarrhoea.